w3f/Grants-Program/applications/Omniverse DLT.md

     - A common user initiate an omniverse transfer operation on Near by calling `omniverse_transfer` for example.
     - The O-DLT smart contracts on Near verify the signature of the transaction data at an application-level.
     - If the verification passed, the o-transaction will be published.
     - The off-chain synchronizers find the new published transaction, and they will find the nonce is larger than the related account on other chains.
-These synchronizers will rush to carry this message, because whoever submits to the destination chain first will get a reward.
-Finally, the O-DLT smart contracts/pallets deployed on other chains will all receive the transaction data, verify the signature and execute it when the waiting time is over.
+    - These synchronizers will rush to carry this message, because whoever submits to the destination chain first will get a reward.
+    - Finally, the O-DLT smart contracts/pallets deployed on other chains will all receive the transaction data, verify the signature and execute it when the waiting time is up.

 #### Demos